pellcorp/creality/k1/readme.md

 specifics and testing together, so to avoid any confusion I credited the fact I copied the final version from his repo, but the latest code with minor changes came from me originally, just so we are clear :-)

-## Entware

-I have added a /usr/data/pellcorp/k1/install-entware.sh which can be run and sets up entware on the K1, however by default entware is not enabled as part of the installation.

 ## Pellcorp Python Env

 I created an environment with CrealityOS python3.8 running in qemu and installed configupdater in there so that I could run the config-helper.py file.

 So on my k1-qemu env I run this: